 Types of Tugboat Propulsion

-They all may look the same on top but below the waterline, tugboats are designed differently.
+They all may look the same on top but below the waterline, their design differs significantly.

-Their propulsion system evolved throughout the years as technology improved and more efficient schemes are discovered.
+This is because propulsion system evolves throughout the years as technology improved and more efficient schemes are discovered.

 As we mentioned earlier, bollard pull is the measuring power of a tug’s strength.
 Achieving that requires the propulsion system to be powerful as well.

 Here are the top most common propulsion systems.